kapok-lang/kapok/doc/guide/data-types.md

 #'this atom have space, so we have to use single-quotes as terminators'
 ```

-Each of them starts with a # character, followed by a symbol.
+Each of them starts with a # character, followed by a identifier.
 If there is any space/tab or any other non-printable character, you need to use single-quotes as terminators.
 It is not recommanded that using a complex combination of non-printable characters or lots of non-printable characters for atoms, since that would be hard to read and write.

 #### Keyword